flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 relative order of events on any replica. `originEventId` always stays the same.

-Only the origin replica (the replica that created the event) would have `localEventId` and `originEventId` set to the same identifier.
+Only the event's origin replica (the replica that has created that concrete event) would have `localEventId` and `originEventId` for that event set to the same value.

 Because every event has a unique `originEventId`, it makes it easy to synchronize events across devices.
 In case of a poor connection we can retry sending events without the risk of applying the same update several times.

-We use `localEventId`s to retreive only those events that we haven't seen yet.

-Example 1: `ReplicaA` hasn't received any events from `ReplicaB`, it will query all events and add them to its log.

-Example 2: `ReplicaA` has received some events from `ReplicaB`, with the last `localEventId (on ReplicaB) === 'event-5'`. `ReplicaA` can now query events that `ReplicaB` *observed after* `event-5`.
+We can use `localEventId`s to retreive only those events that we haven't seen yet.
+For example if `ReplicaA` hasn't received any events from `ReplicaB`, it will query *all the events* and add them to its log.
+But if `ReplicaA` has received some events from `ReplicaB`, with the last `localEventId (on ReplicaB) === 'event-5'`. `ReplicaA` can now query events that `ReplicaB` *observed after* `event-5`.

-> It's not easy to explain the sync process with just text and pictures,
+> It's not easy to explain the sync process with just text,
 > so please do play around with the demo above.
 >
 > The demo shows how we can detect conflicts: one replica changing its